Baizho/surface-typing-lab/README.md

 UniKey infers typed words from two coarse signals captured by a smartwatch: which hand typed each key (L-R), and the time between consecutive keystrokes (IKT).
-This project asks three concrete questions about that approach:
+I made this project to look into three different questions that I was curious about:

 1. How ambiguous is L-R information alone across a real vocabulary?
 2. Do IKT profiles actually differ between words that share the same L-R pattern?